 Components of Fundamental Analysis

-In analysis a trade fundamentally, traders will look at the following:
+In analyzing a trade fundamentally, traders will look at the following:

 - Consensus/Expected Number: A poll of leading economists will give an average figure which they expect the news to conform to.